National Teaching Committee Bulletins/1922/June 30/Text

 Martha’s article herewith has been mimeographed and circulated without expense to the Teaching Fund.

-With loving Bahai greetings, In His Name and Service,
+In His Name and Service,

 Faithfully,

-Notes and Observations of the Swedenborgian Convention by Martha Root
+Notes and Observations of the Swedenborgian Convention[edit]

 John Chapman, or "Johnny Appleseed" as humanity came to call him, was a well educated young Bostonian who came to Pennsylvania about 1800.
-This young man was a Swedenborgian, -~ but seeing the wonderful apples in Pennsylvania he conceived a two-fold mission.
-Traveling ahead into the wilds, later know as Ohio, he transported scores of bushels of apple seeds which he had washed from pulp cast out of the cider mills near Pittsburgh, Penna.
+This young man was a Swedenborgian, -- but seeing the wonderful apples in Pennsylvania he conceived a two-fold mission.
+Traveling ahead into the wilds, later known as Ohio, he transported scores of bushels of apple seeds which he had washed from pulp cast out of the cider mills near Pittsburgh, Penna.
 He followed the rivers and planted nurseries about every hundred miles.
-Later when the seeds had grown into young trees he carried them inland giving or selling to coming settlers for a "fip and a panny~bit" these young orchard trees.
+Later when the seeds had grown into young trees he carried them inland giving or selling to coming settlers for a "fip and a penny-bit" these young orchard trees.
 He visited all their log cabins and read, prayed and talked to them of Swedenborg.
-As books were scarce, he tore out the sheets giving each family a page or two,
+As books were scarce, he tore out the sheets giving each family a page or two.

 Today a convention of Swedenborgians, over five hundred delegates and friends met in convention in Urbana, Ohio, on Swedenborgian University grounds.
 There one saw the worth of rare spiritual fruits, the fragrant beauty of the younger soul blossoms, as well as the material country complacent with superior apple orchards.

-They passed the following resolution: "Be it resolved, therefore, that the Convention of the New Jerusalem (Swedenborgians) at this annual session memorialize the Board of Managers of the Exposition to be held in Philadeiphia in 1926 to take under consideration holding there a Parliament of Religion, and that the Swedenborgians have a headquarters for the religionists of the world."
+They passed the following resolution: "Be it resolved, therefore, that the Convention of the New Jerusalem (Swedenborgians) at this annual session memorialize the Board of Managers of the Exposition to be held in Philadelphia in 1926 to take under consideration holding there a Parliament of Religion, and that the Swedenborgians have a headquarters for the religionists of the world."

-narrated, its vast influence over art, ethics, education and governments can be set forth, its present condition can be indicated and its wide-spreading missionary activities can be eloquently described.
+Should a Parliament of Religion be held in Philadelphia the great part which Religion has had in history can be impressively told, its achievements narrated, its vast influence over art, ethics, education and governments can be set forth, its present condition can be indicated and its wide-spreading missionary activities can be eloquently described.

 Another thought came to the Bahai: why cannot Bahai Assemblies arrange small parliaments of two or three days' sessions in their own cities and get everybody interested?
 It would bring out the Bahai Principles.

 The subject this year in Urbana centered around Education.
-Next year it will be Growth ~~ spiritual, educational, financial.
+Next year it will be Growth -- spiritual, educational, financial.

 They have several newspapers but one very small paper just for personals about isolated members over the country.
 It usually has one editorial too.
 This opens the way for a system of correspondence with new souls.
-The plan in detail will be submitted to our Teaching Committee,
+The plan in detail will be submitted to our Teaching Committee.

 One Boston man had twelve thousand reprints of a Swedenborgian article in the Transcript.
-These were distributed at the Convention with the request they be passed on to inquirers and the Board also mailed one to each name in "Who's Who in America",
+These were distributed at the Convention with the request they be passed on to inquirers and the Board also mailed one to each name in "Who's Who in America".

-These friends keep the names and addresses of all people who buy books or inquire for magazines and they faithfully "follow up",
+These friends keep the names and addresses of all people who buy books or inquire for magazines and they faithfully "follow up".

-The Swedenborgians (they called themselves New Church) have a budget system and a per capita tax of six dollars for four divisions of the work, They give most liberally in other ways and they are a rich church.
+The Swedenborgians (they called themselves New Church) have a budget system and a per capita tax of six dollars for four divisions of the work.
+They give most liberally in other ways and they are a rich church.
 Johnny Appleseed, their pioneer in Ohio gave ALL.
 He wore a sack with head and arm holes cut out and went barefoot summer and winter.
-He spent a little money buying pretty hair ribbons to give dll the little girls in the settlers' homes but whatever other money came from apple trees that were paid for, went to buy Swedenborgian books. (and Swedenborgians in Pennsylvania and Massachusetts caught the enthusiasm and all unasked gladly sent Johnny books to be cast over the new country like apple blossom
+He spent a little money buying pretty hair ribbons to give all the little girls in the settlers' homes but whatever other money came from apple trees that were paid for, went to buy Swedenborgian books.
+(And Swedenborgians in Pennsylvania and Massachusetts caught the enthusiasm and all unasked gladly sent Johnny books to be cast over the new country like apple blossom petals.)

-etals.) .
 One night the Convention had a debate presented by four lawyers and followed by a Forum.
 This brought out the teachings of Swedenborg.

 This is the way I hear, that Swedenborgism came to the United States.
 A package of books sent from England was sold at auction in Boston.
 There were three of Swedenborg's books.
 The purchaser became interested and sent to England for more.